Enrique Martínez y Martínez

 Enrique Martinez y Martinez (born 10 November 1948 in Saltillo) is a Mexican politician affiliated with the Revolutionary Institutional Party.
 He has served as Mexico's Ambassador to Cuba since 2016.
-He previously served as Governor of Coahuila from 2 December 1999 to 17 February 2005, day of your resignation.
+He previously served as Governor of Coahuila from 2 December 1999 to 17 February 2005.

 Martínez y Martínez received a bachelor's degree in economics from the Monterrey Institute of Technology and Higher Studies.
 After graduation, he taught several courses in economics at the Autonomous University of Coahuila and at the Antonio Narro Autonomous Agricultural University (in Spanish: Universidad Autonoma Agraria Antonio Narro).